Kathy Roberts Forde

 Forde is working on a second book, under contract with UMass Press, that attempts to build bridges among three subfields of historical inquiry into the American twentieth century: journalism history, civil rights history, and the history of the book and print culture.
 A publication and reading history of James Baldwin’s The Fire Next Time, the project examines the role of black cultural expression in shaping U.S. social thought and public policy.

 She has published articles in Journalism & Mass Communication Quarterly, Book History, Journalism: Theory, Practice & Criticism, Journal of Communication Inquiry, Communication Law & Policy, American Journalism, Journalism Practice, and other venues.
-She is past chair of the AEJMC History Division and past associate editor of American Journalism.
-She was the founding director of the Media & Civil Rights History Symposium at the University of South Carolina, a biennial scholarly gathering.
+She has mentored many junior scholars through publication of scholarly books and peer-reviewed journal articles.
+She enjoys mentoring undergraduate research, too.
+Her undergraduate research partner Bryan Bowman received the 2018 UMass Rising Researcher Award.

 Forde has taught undergraduate courses in American journalism history, American media and civil rights history, media law, literary journalism, and information gathering and evaluation.
 She has also taught graduate seminars in mass communication history and qualitative methods in communication research.